Medical Transport Services: A Quick Guide

 - Non-Emergency Medical Transport (NEMT): This type of medical transport is used when a patient does not need urgent medical care.

-An excellent example of non-emergency medical transport service is the Private Ambulance service.
-The benefit of a private ambulance lies in its ability to move patients within states, short-distance and long-distance locations.
+An excellent example of a non-emergency medical transport service is the Private Ambulance service.
+The benefit of a private ambulance lies in its ability to move patients within states, short-distance, and long-distance locations.

 - Emergency Medical Transport (EMT): This type of medical transport service is designated for patients that require critical medical care.
 A recent report highlights that emergency medical transport has recorded an increase in demand over the last decade.
 Emergency medical transport services are fitted with Basic Life Support(BLS), and Advanced Cardiac Life Support(ACLS) equipment and are always staffed by at least two paramedics.
 EMT’s do not typically travel long distances and must transport the patient to the closest medical facility for emergency medical attention.

 Regardless of the type of medical transport service you choose, there are a few common benefits associated shared by it.